Saivardhan190/FoodieForYou/README.md

 9.git push -u origin main --force.

-# Upload SQL via phpMyAdmin on InfinityFree
-📝 Screenshots
+# 📝 Screenshots
 Above you'll find screenshots showing how the front-end and admin dashboard look so users and contributors get a visual feel for the project.

 # 💡 Tips & Next Steps
-Performance: Use image compression and asset minification.
+- Performance: Use image compression and asset minification.

-SEO: Add meta tags, alt attributes, and structured data.
+- SEO: Add meta tags, alt attributes, and structured data.

-Security: Use prepared statements with PDO or MySQLi.
+- Security: Use prepared statements with PDO or MySQLi.

-Extras: Implement email notifications, AJAX features in cart, or integrate an API for more dynamic functionality.
+- Extras: Implement email notifications, AJAX features in cart, or integrate an API for more dynamic functionality.

 # 📝 License & Contact
 License: MIT